rezaZare/protobuf-to-typescript/README.md

 # protobuf-to-typescript

-This project converts the protobuf file into a typescript class.
+This project converts the protobuf file to a typescript class